webqit/webqit-community.docs/webflo/README.md

 + `/server`
     + `/index.js` - *This is a server-side route handler.*

 Now, what happens is, when you navigate to `http://localhost:3000/` (or `http://localhost:3000/index.html`) on your browser, the route handler in `index.js` is hit first with the HTTP request.
-It then decides to either return its own response (in object format) or simply allow the request to *flow* to the default `/public/index.html` file.
+It then decides to either return its own response (in object format) or simply allow the request to *flow* to the default `/public/index.html` file, in which case an *HTML response* is returned.

 So, route handlers can both return *response data* of their own and act as a gateway for the request/response flow.
-As we will see shortly, response data returned from route handlers can either serve as *automatic JSON (API) responses* or get rendered into the default `/public/index.html` file and returned as an *HTML response*.
+As we will see shortly, response data returned from route handlers can either serve as *automatic JSON (API) responses* or get rendered into the default `/public/index.html` file and returned as a rendered *HTML response*.

+So far, with just two files - `/public/index.html` and `/server/index.js` - we can already return either of three responses for the URL `http://localhost:3000/`: a JSON API response, a static HTML response, a dynamically-rendered HTML response.
+Code examples ahead.

 > Now, if all you're creating is a traditional server-side application or simply an API backend, your work ends in this directory!
 Server-side routing is covered in [this tutorial](learn/server-side-routing).